espocrm/documentation/administration/bpm-activities.md

 You can catch a reply on the sent email with *Message Intermediate Event* further in the process.

+### Opting-out

 It's possible to add opt-out link to an email body.
 Opting out can be caught within a process with a catching signal event with the signal name `optOut.ENTITY_TYPE.{$id}`.

+### Tracking URLs

+*(since since advanced pack 2.4.6 and EspoCRM 5.7.12)*

+It's possible to add links into email body and catch when the recipient clicked on it.
+It provides the ability to automate an interraction with customers.

+Tracking URL can be created at Campaigns > top-right menu > Tracking URLs.
+Create URL and obtain a generated placeholder.
+Use that placeholder as a URL of a link in your email template.

+Further in the process flow, you will be able to catch a click with *Signal Intermediate Event (catching)*.
+Example of signal name: `clickUrl.Lead.{$id}.5d8206aa9d76df4c8`, where `5d8206aa9d76df4c8` is an ID of *Tracking URL*.

 ----